petrelharp/popbio/README.md

     using locally linear approximations to understand
     the local behavior of systems.

-Day 9 (Friday, 2/15) - spatial models in SLiM
+Day 8 (Friday, 2/15) - spatial models in SLiM

 : How to implement a spatial model in [SLiM](https://messerlab.org/slim/).

-Day 10 (Monday, 2/18) - range expansions
+Day 9 (Monday, 2/18) - spatial demographics

-: Translating what we know about nonspatial systems
+: Translating what we know about equilibria and dynamics to spatial models

-    to construct a two-population spatial model
-    of invasion and coexistence.
+Day 10 (Wednesday, 2/20) - range expansions

+: Parameterizing and building a range expansion in SLiM;
+    mean wave speed

 ## Prerequisites: